Good Girl (Carrie Underwood song): Live performances

-Underwood performed the song in June 2012 at the CMT Music Awards.
-She performed it on April 1, 2012 at the Academy of Country Music awards.
-On May 15, 2012, she performed it on an episode of Dancing With the Stars.
-On May 1, 2012, she performed several new songs from Blown Away for Good Morning America.
-On June 21, 2012, she performed it at Royal Albert Hall.
-She performed it for the 2022 CMA Music Festival, which aired August 3.
+Underwood performed "Good Girl" on April 1, 2012, at the Academy of Country Music awards.
+On May 15, she performed it on an episode of Dancing With the Stars.
+In June, she performed the song at Royal Albert Hall and the CMT Music Awards.
+Underwood also performed "Good Girl" for the 2022 CMA Music Festival, which aired on August 3.

 Music video

-The short preview of the music video premiered on Entertainment Tonight on March 12, 2012.
-Later that night, the full video was released on Underwood's official Vevo page.
-It features Underwood playing a "Good Girl", and another girl, trying to persuade her character that the man she is with is no good.
+The short preview of the music video premiered on Entertainment Tonight on March 12, 2012, and later that night, the full video was released on Underwood's official Vevo page.
+Directed by Theresa Wingert, the video features Underwood playing a "Good Girl", and another girl trying to persuade her character that the man she is with is no good.
 The music video for "Good Girl" won Video of the Year at the 2012 CMT Music Awards as voted by fans.
-It was directed by Theresa Wingert and edited by Jacquelyn London.

 Commercial performance

-"Good Girl" was released for purchase on iTunes at 10pm on February 23, 2012.
-It sold 108,000 digital downloads in its first 3 days of sales, making it Underwood's fastest selling single ever.
-As of December 4, 2012, "Good Girl" has been certified Platinum in Canada, with more than 80,000 digital copies being sold.
-As of July 2020, "Good Girl" has sold 3 million copies in the United States.
+"Good Girl" had sold 108,000 digital downloads in its first 3 days of sales.
+As of December 4, 2012, it has been certified Platinum in Canada, with more than 80,000 digital copies being sold.
+In the United States, the song has sold 3 million copies, on July 2020.